The Beauty of Cellular Automata

 Dec 11, 2024 5 min

-If you’ve visited my homepage, you might have noticed the subtle animations running along the margins.
-Those aren’t just random patterns—they’re cellular automata, simple rule-based systems that create surprisingly complex behavior.
+If you’ve visited my homepage, you might have noticed the animations running along the margins.
+Those are cellular automata—simple rule-based systems that create surprisingly complex behavior.

 What is a Cellular Automaton?